Preparing your paper as outlined below will help expedite consideration.

-AGU journals now include an option for a plain-language summary that will help the general reader understand your paper.
+AGU journal articles can now include a plain-language summary that will help the general reader understand your paper.
 This is required for GRL at submission.
 It is optional for other journals and can be added at revision.
-The plain-language summary will be published with your paper.
 The plain language summary should be written for a broad audience.
 It should be free of jargon, acronyms, equations and any technical information that would be unknown to the general public.
 The purpose is to explain the study to the public.
 A good summary should state the general problem, what was done, and the result.
 Suggestions for writing a plain-language summary are here.

 Index terms are important for discovery and linking your article.
-Up to five index terms are allowed and should be provided at the time of submission.
+Up to five index terms are allowed and are provided at the time of submission.
 Use the AGU Index Set.
 Do not use terms ending in “00.”

 Authors may also provide up to six keywords.
 These are free-form terms that can be used to facilitate online searches.